simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-deployment.md

           PULUMI_ACCESS_TOKEN: ${{ secrets.PULUMI_ACCESS_TOKEN }}
 ```

-After the pipeline finished successfully we can start to upload images to S3 and provide the Links for the images leveraging the CloudFront domain.
-Consumers of the images can also provide the resizing parameters to get the on-the-fly resized images.
+After the pipeline completes successfully, we can start uploading images to S3 and providing the links for the images through the CloudFront domain.
+The users of the images can also specify the resizing parameters to get the resized images on the fly.

 {{< figure2 src="images/github_action_deployment_pipeline.png" class="github-action-deployment-pipeline" caption="Github Actions deployment pipeline " attrrel="noopener noreferrer" >}}